mars0i/majure/doc/tips.md

 * `definterface`
 * `gen-interface`

-For use with MASON, it probably doesn't matter which you use--they seem to be equally fast--and `defprotocol` is potentially more convenient.
+For use with MASON, it probably doesn't matter whether you use `defprotocol` or `definterface`.  `definterface` requires that you use type specifications, but if you add type hints to `defprotocol`.
+A `definterface` definition is easier to read than a `defprotocol` definition with type hints, but `defprotocol` provides more conveniences for use with Clojure.
+Actually, though, taking the type hints off of defprotocol didn't seem to slow things down.

+`gen-interface` allows you to extend another interface, but this probably isn't needed.
+For example, it was easy to define `Student` implement both `Steppable` and an interface I defined.
+(`definterface` is a simple wrapper around `gen-interface, and it's probably better style to use `definterface` if you don't need `gen-interface`'s extra functionality.
+However, unlike `gen-class`, `gen-interface` is simple to use.)

 ### Type hints